ayush3talwar/ayush3talwar/README.md

 # 👋 Hi, I’m Ayush Talwar
-👀 I’m interested in Data Analytics, Product Management, and Software Development.
+👀 I’m interested in Data Analytics and Product Management Roles.
 🌱 I’m currently enhancing my skills in Python, SQL, and Data Visualization.
 💞️ I’m looking to collaborate on projects that combine technical expertise with business insights to deliver impactful solutions.
 📫 How to reach me: [Email]ayushtalwar3@gmail.com | [LinkedIn]https://www.linkedin.com/in/ayush-talwar/